 - Pour some water into the pit to test the pump.
 It should start automatically, and drain the water away quickly.
 If not, be sure to have it serviced by a professional.
 You may also want to go outside and make sure the water is being discharged

-Most pumps will last around 10 years, however the life expectancy is affected by the acidity and dirtiness of the water in the area.
+Finally, be aware of the life expectancy of your sump pump.
+Most pumps last around 10 years, but the lifespan is affected by the acidity and cleanliness of the water entering the pump.

 What will your home insurance provider want to know?

 Water damage accounts for more home insurance claims that fire and theft combined.
 In fact, the average cost of a flooded basement insurance claim is $43,000.
 As such, it’s likely that your home insurance provider will want to know whether your home has a sump pump, and, if so, whether you have a back-up power system.

 If you live in an area that’s at risk of flooding, your home insurance provider may require a sump pump before they’re willing to provide coverage.
 The bad news is that coastal flooding and seepage of water into your basement are usually excluded.
 The good news?

 Square One provides a discount to customers with a sump pump.
 To get a home insurance quote in just 5 minutes, click the button below.
 Or, contact us at 1.855.331.6933.